ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 <ul><li>It’s not that intuitive how to summon the GNOME on-screen keyboard if it doesn’t pop up automatically.
 You do it by swiping up from the bottom of the screen!</li><li>If you use Firefox, you may want to install the <a href="https://addons.mozilla.org/en-GB/firefox/addon/grab-and-drag/">Grab and Drag</a> add-on which will improve web browsing with a touchscreen.
 I find Chrome/Chromium has better touch scrolling support.</li></ul>

-<p>You’re done!
-Feel free to send me an email if you have any questions and problems.</p>

 <p></p>